andrejmlyncar/fiit-bachelor-project/README.md

 libgtk-3-dev
 mysql-python

-Before you start, have a look to **config.py** file, some things needs to be configured first (DB, emails, email server, file paths...)
+Before you start, have a look at **config.py** file, some things needs to be configured first (DB, emails, email server, file paths...)

 **Start program:**
 python Startup.py